aakashsharma/vending_machine/README.md

 It will rollback your transaction and exit if you have entered invalid item name or item quantity or fake coins or any invalid data after 3 failed attempts.

+Pre-requisite: Use ruby 2.4 as sum method used work slightly different than previous versions of ruby.

 To run the app command is
 `ruby start_machine.rb`